elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A typed array constructor (be it Int8Array or Float64Array, does not matter) behaves differently depending on argument types.
-There are five argument variants that we can use to manipulate typed arrays.
-They include a buffer, object, typedArray, length or an empty argument.
-If there is no argument, then it creates a zero length typed array.
+  <div><strong>Interview Response:</strong> A typed array constructor (be it Int8Array or Float64Array, it does not matter) behaves differently depending on argument types.
+There are five argument variants that we can use to manipulate typed arrays, and they include a buffer, object, typedArray, length, or an empty argument.
+If there is no argument, then it creates a zero-length typed array.
     </div>
   </div>
 </details>